dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

   this seems only inconvenient, not dangerous, given the usage patterns.
 * Autocompletion is cluttered with a priori useless things.

+> **Resolution**: these builders are not going to be accessed manually, they
+> will mostly be used as receivers.
+Hiding these entry points would not
+> significantly simplify the API, but could add a bit of friction for the people
+> confused about which data structures contain which fields.

 ### Option 3: one builder for each type

 ```